jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### Machine Learning ####

-Initially, access to JADE for machine learning applications will be provided through the research groups of the partner universities.
-PIs within those universities should contact their local RSE support or <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a>.
+PIs in the partner universities should contact their [local RSE support](http://www.jade.ac.uk/support/) or <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a>.

+PIs from other universities should apply for time through the twice-yearly [EPSRC Tier 2 RAP (Resource Allocation Panel)](https://www.epsrc.ac.uk/funding/calls/tier2openaccess/).

 #### Molecular Dynamics ####

-Discussions are underway to provide time for Molecular Dynamics applications via the [BioSim HEC](http://www.hecbiosim.ac.uk/).
+ Time for Molecular Dynamics applications will be allocated via the [BioSim HEC](http://www.hecbiosim.ac.uk/).

 #### Other Applications of JADE ####

-All UK academic users are eligible to apply for time for Other applications through the [EPSRC Tier 2 RAP (Resource Allocation Panel)](https://www.epsrc.ac.uk/funding/calls/tier2openaccess/).
+All UK academic users are eligible to apply for time for Other applications through the twice-yearly [EPSRC Tier 2 RAP (Resource Allocation Panel)](https://www.epsrc.ac.uk/funding/calls/tier2openaccess/).
 Pump-priming time will also be available; please contact <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a> in the first instance.

 <hr />
 <h2 id="simple">Academic Access</h2>